govuk-one-login/life-events-platform/doc/infrastructure.md

 - Add to GitHub actions, particularly [infrastructure-main.yml](.github/workflows/infrastructure-main.yml)
 - Validate credentials and access
 - Set up GitHub Environment rules for the relevant environment to prevent or allow automatic deploys
+- If Shield Advanced is required in the environment, this needs to be enabled manually first within the account

 ### Database